-The Peer Supporters attend supervision with an LSE Student Counsellor every two weeks.
+The Peer Supporters attend a reflective meeting with an LSE Student Counsellor every two weeks.
 In this way, the Peer Supporters can learn more and talk about what difficulties, pressures or issues they themselves might have.

 What if the Peer Supporter doesn’t understand and can’t help me?

 If you find that talking to the Peer Supporter has not provided the level of support and help you desired, there are other services designed to help you at LSE and in the wider community.
-The Peer Supporter is trained and will be happy to help you find a suitable method of support.
-The LSE Counselling service provides more formal help and there is a 20-minute drop-in slot available every afternoon at the Student Counselling Service.
-It may also be helpful to contact a GP in London.
+The Peer Supporter is trained and will be happy to signpost you to a suitable method of support.
+The LSE Student Counselling Service provides more formal help.
+It is also important to register with a GP in London once you are resident here.
 A list of other external resources is available here.